ppate010/CS625/HW1-report.md

 Pull: Pulling is used when your local repo is setup it will fetch and merge changes from the remote repository into your local branch.

 * You have committed a change on your local machine/remote.
 However, you want to undo the changes committed.
 How would you do that?

+If you committed a change and would like to undo the change committed the command to use would be git revert <commit-hash>.

+## Markdown

+* <em> Create a bulleted list with at least 3 items </em>
+* Pokemon
+* Yugioh
+* Digimon